Sakura0134/Ace-chip8-Emulator/ReadMe.md

 - [ ] Add a intermediate GUI library

 ## Imperfections in Code
-- [ ] Need to find a better way to handle inputs
+- [x] Need to find a better way to handle inputs
-- [ ] Optimize opengl code
+- [x] Optimize opengl code
-- [ ] Audio slows down the code
+- [x] Find why Audio slows down the code
 - [ ] Find the bad instruction(causing troubles in INVADERS)